 We absolutely loved our time in Sri Lanka and it was easily one of our best family trips to date.
 You can read here why we think Sri Lanka is fantastic for young kids.
-So we thought we’d share our itinerary with you.
+So we thought we’d share with you our Sri Lanka itinerary with young kids.
 Feel free to copy it exactly for your own travels, tweak it to fit your own time or interests, or just simply use it for inspiration.

 We focused on a Southern loop to take in pristine beaches, colonial architecture, a safari to meet elephants and some time in the Hill Country.
 It was only about 2 to 4 hours generally between destinations which is very doable with young kids.
 Our preferred mode of transport was train, but if the tracks didn’t go to where we wanted we would opt for a tuk-tuk and time the drive with our 12pm nap/downtime.
 A car would have been faster, we just prefer to travel in tuk-tuks as they’re open and offer that sense of freedom as you watch the world breeze by.
 We did miss out some classic tourist spots such as Sigiriya and Dumbulla, but the former particularly requires a lot of climbing for little legs (our boys are aged 2 and 3) and we figured we’d leave that for another trip.